threefoldfoundation/info_sdk/src/4_tokens/getting_started_with_tokens.md

 ## Receiving TFT, FreeTFT or TFTA on a different Stellar based wallet

-To receive FreeTFT on other Stellar wallets you will need to meet a few prerequisites:
+To Claim FreeTFT on other Stellar wallets you will need to meet a few prerequisites:

 1. It needs to be funded with some XLM (activated)